 NEWS AND NOTES:

-• JUL-SEP dues invoices and HRF $100 contribution invoices will be sent by July 1st.
-Please make every effort to pay upon receipt.
+• JUL-SEP dues invoices and HRF $100 contribution invoices are now due.

 • Is your attendance low and you are really busy at the office?
 Think about doing a make-up online. https://www.rotaryeclubone.org/

 • Have you listed your Rotary Service in your LinkedIn profile?

 • Follow Rotary Club of Harrisburg Facebook page (and Like us) and www.hbgrotary.org for speaker/meeting updates